 The key point: useful behaviour emerges from composition, not from hardcoded rules.
-If tomorrow the user asks "fetch a page, save it to a file, and tell me how many bytes you wrote", the planner will compose web_fetch + fs_write + final_answer with no need for any special case.
+If tomorrow the user asks "fetch a page, save it to a file, and tell me how many bytes you wrote", the planner will compose get_urls + write_files + final_answer with no need for any special case.
 The same pipeline, a different request, a different sequence of steps.

 Now let us see the same path more precisely.
 A turn always has this structure:

 executors/); for each it verifies that the manifest is signed by the author's key and that the code digest matches.
 Those failing verification are discarded with a reason.
-The catalog lives in memory.turn_id is generated to identify this turn in the logs.The pre-filter ranks the catalog by relevance to the user query and selects a subset: the top-K. Without a pre-filter, we would have to pass to the LLM all executors (potentially dozens or hundreds), and the quality of the choice would degrade together with the latency.
+On subsequent boots and every turn (hot), a lightweight signature check (mtime of manifest.toml, .py, .sig files + lifecycle DB) returns the cached catalog in O(1).
+Any modification (synth-on-the-fly, manual re-sign, ager demote/archive) automatically invalidates the cache on the next turn.
+See.turn_id is generated to identify this turn in the logs.The pre-filter ranks the catalog by relevance to the user query and selects a subset: the top-K. Without a pre-filter, we would have to pass to the LLM all executors (potentially dozens or hundreds), and the quality of the choice would degrade together with the latency.
 The pre-filter solves the problem in a trivial yet effective way (see ch.
 5).

 At this point the turn enters a loop.
 For each step:

-final_kind = "answer" — the LLM produced the final answer.final_kind = "cap_steps" — the step limit was exceeded (default 5).final_kind = "cap_same_executor" — the same executor was called too many times (default cap 2).final_kind = "error" — an external component is unreachable (e.g. Ollama down), or the catalog is empty, etc.
+final_kind = "answer" — the LLM produced the final answer.final_kind = "ask" — a choice or clarification from the user is needed before proceeding.final_kind = "awaiting" — the turn waits for an external action (e.g. a shared location) before completing.final_kind = "needs_inputs" — a required datum is missing (e.g. a credential): a dialog opens to collect it.final_kind = "cap_steps" — the step limit was exceeded (default 30).final_kind = "cap_same_executor" — the same executor was called too many times (default 10; 2 for vectorial executors).final_kind = "loop_break" — a loop was detected (the same step repeated with no progress): the turn stops.final_kind = "error" — an external component is unreachable (e.g. the local llama-server down), or the catalog is empty, etc.

 In every case, the planner writes a complete JSONL record of the turn (see ch.
 11) and returns (log, final_message).